SecretDiscorder/BTube-noffmpeg/readme.md

 extract this web folder or ```git clone https://https://github.com/SecretDiscorder/BTube-noffmpeg```

-go to ./install or localhost/install
+go to ./install or localhost/install or localhost/BTube-noffmpeg/install

 And follow that instructions.